How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 5: Cover and Weight

 Cover your seeds with a no-holed tray to maintain humidity and create darkness for germination.
-Optionally (and we highly recommend this for most crops), place a 3-7 lb weight on top.
+Optionally (and we highly recommend this for most crops), place a 3 to 7 lb weight on top.
 The weight provides several benefits: it ensures seeds stay in contact with the soil, encourages strong root development, and can significantly help with seed hull removal.

 If you're unsure which crops benefit from weight and which should have just an empty tray, download our Free PDF guides where we detail this information for dozens of varieties.